 Self-Study and the Human Machine

-“With right methods and the right efforts the human being can acquire control of the consciousness, and can become conscious of himself, with all that it implies.
+“With right methods and the right efforts the human being can acquire control of the consciousness, and can become conscious of themselves, with all that it implies.
 Only after this point has been understood does serious study of psychology become possible.

 This study must begin with the investigation of obstacles to awakening consciousness in ourselves, because consciousness can only begin to grow when at least some of these obstacles are removed.

 The greatest of these obstacles is our ignorance of ourselves, and our wrong conviction that we know ourselves at least to a certain extent and can be sure of ourselves, when in reality we do not know ourselves at all and cannot be sure of ourselves even in the smallest things.

 We must understand now that psychology really means self-study.
 One cannot study psychology as one can study astronomy; that is, it cannot be studied apart from oneself.
 And at the same time one must study oneself as one studies any new and complicated machine.

 One must know: the parts of this machine, its chief functions, the conditions of right work, the causes of wrong work, and many other things which are difficult to describe without using a special language, which is also necessary to know in order to be able to study the machine.”